ElijaRock/git-guide/README.md

 ## Part 2: The Terminal

-### NOTICE: If you are using a Windows computer you will need to configure WSL to follow the rest of the guide from here on: https://learn.microsoft.com/en-us/windows/wsl/install.
+### NOTICE: If you are using a Windows computer you will need to configure WSL (version 2) to follow the rest of the guide from here on: https://learn.microsoft.com/en-us/windows/wsl/install.
+You should just be able to run `wsl --install` from powershell as an administrator.

 ### Basic Syntax

-Git can be used through a command line interface.
-This means that you will be utilizing git through a terminal emulator on your computer.
+Git can be used through a *command line interface*.
+This means that you will be utilizing git through a *terminal emulator* on your computer.
+This is an interactive prompt that allows you to type commmands in the *bash* language to execute.
 An example of a terminal command that commits to the current working branch looks like this:

 ```
 $ git commit -m 'Added methods for telemetry'
 ```

-Don't worry if you do not yet understand what this means, I will explain the syntax to you now.
-You will get a better understanding of its function later in the guide.
-The `$` indicates the start of the command to be entered by the user.
+The `$` indicates the start of the line for a command to be entered by the user.
 It is not typed by the user but will exist on its own line in the terminal emulator by default.
+If the line is blank, then your terminal emulator is already executing a task and not ready for user input.

 The command to be executed is then entered: `git`.
-Followed by the command is the subcommand: `commit`.
-In other words, you are telling the terminal that you would like to make a new git commit.
-Followed by the subcommand are the options, represented by a `-` symbol and then the desired option. `-m` tells the `git commit` to include a message.
+Since the `git` command takes one required argument, it is then followed by the phrase: `commit`.
+In other words, you are telling the shell that you would like to make a new git commit.

+Next are the optional arguments or *options*.
+You can choose a specific option by starting with a `-` symbol and then a letter which stands for the desired option.
+In this case, `-m` tells the `git commit` to include a message.
 The message is then able to be typed after the `-m` option.
 The `-m` option is expecting a single argument.
 Since arguments are seperated by a space in bash (the language we are using currently), the message argument must be in quotes or only the first word will be taken as the message. ie:

 ```
 $ git commit -m Added methods for telemetry